By calling, you agree we may follow up to better assist you, even if your number is on a Do Not Call list.

 (the "Website").
 These terms and conditions ("Terms") govern how you (“you,” or the “User”) can access and use the Website, as well as any services provided by Redo Tax ("Redo Tax," "we," or "us").
 By accessing or using the Website, you agree to be bound by these Terms.
 If you do not agree with these Terms, please refrain from using the Website.

-You acknowledge that Redo Tax may engage subcontractors or partners, including qualified lawyers or CPAs, to assist in providing the services outlined in these Terms.
-The engagement of subcontractors is for the sole purpose of supporting Redo Tax in delivering the services and may not create any attorney-client or CPA-client relationship between you and the subcontractor.
+You acknowledge that Redo Tax may engage partners, including qualified lawyers or CPAs, to facilitate connections between users and licensed professionals who can provide the requested services.
+The engagement of partners is for the sole purpose of supporting Redo Tax in delivering the services and may not create any attorney-client or CPA-client relationship between you and the partner.

 2.2.
 Fees:

-You acknowledge and agree that Redo Tax subcontractors or partners may charge fees for services provided and that the subcontractor or partners are responsible for outlining fee structures in their engagement agreements with you.
+You acknowledge and agree that Redo Tax or partners may charge fees for services provided and that the partners are responsible for outlining fee structures in their engagement agreements with you.
 Redo Tax is not responsible for setting, guaranteeing, or charging these fees.

 4. Limitation of Liability